fbpx

 Do you have to pay taxes on cryptocurrencies?

 Do you own cryptocurrencies without converting them to fiat currencies, e.g. euros, dollars, etc., or do you use crypto for buying things?
-Then you don’t pay taxes on them in Belgium (yet).
-If you make a profit from your crypto investments, there are 3 possibilities.
+Until 2025, these transactions were not subject to taxation in Belgium.

 Scenario 1: You're an amateur trader